craigbrennan24/ChampSelectHelper/README.md

 ```
 "AD TOP","Darius","Garen","Riven"
 ```
-The champions do not need to be in alphabetical order.
+The champions do not need to be in alphabetical order.--> IN PROGRESS

 After downloading, the only folder you need is the one named "ChampSelectHelper" with the correct version (32/64 bit)
 Please read the license provided.